 Alan J. Pakula’s All the President’s Men tells the story of Washington Post reporters Bob Woodward (Robert Redford) and Carl Bernstein (Dustin Hoffman) investigation of the Watergate scandal, which eventually led to the resignation of U.S. President Richard M. Nixon.
 This latest Blu-ray release differs from past versions with the inclusion of the all-new documentary All the President’s Men Revisited, produced by Redford’s Sundance Productions.

-Based on the non-fiction book of the same name and ripped from the headlines of four years prior, the film begins with failed burgulary of the Democratic National Committee's headquarters.
+Based on the non-fiction book of the same name and ripped from the headlines of four years prior, the film begins with failed burglary of the Democratic National Committee’s headquarters.
 Still considered the new guy after working only nine months at the Post, Woodward is assigned to cover the court hearing because the editors consider it an inconsequential story.
-While there, Woodward discovers the burgulars have ties to the CIA.
-This leads Woodward, who is paired with the more experieced Bernstein, on a journey to discover who and how many knew about the burgulary.
+While there, Woodward discovers the burglars have ties to the CIA.
+This leads Woodward, who is paired with the more experienced Bernstein, on a journey to discover who and how many knew about the burglary.
 Naturally, the more powerful the people involved, the harder it becomes to discover the truth.

 Woodward and Bernstein’s work, along with this film, glamorized the newspaper reporter as it demonstrated the importance of keeping in watchful eye on those who abuse their power.
 While the story alone is fascinating in its own right, it’s a testament to Pakula’s directing, William Goldman’s script, and the performances that scene after scene of people just talking could result in such a captivating, tension-filled film.